Overview

 Not every injured worker needs an attorney.
 However, since consultations are free, there is no downside in scheduling your free consultation with Rothermel & Wilson.

-You probably need a Workers’ Compensation layer if:
+You probably need a Workers’ Compensation lawyer if:

 - Your claim was denied.